KimSangYeon-DGU/Setup-for-deep-learning/README.md

 ```
 source ~/.bashrc
 ```
-For check if CUDA 10.0 was installed correctly, type the command below.
+To check if CUDA 10.0 was installed correctly, type the command below.
 ```
 nvcc -V
 ```